-The central UPF is configured with PDRs of EASs's FQDN and/or URL; SMF is configured with the corresponding ULCL insertion policy with the detection as the trigger by pre-configuration or by AF traffic-influence procedure.
+The central UPF is configured with PDRs of EASs' FQDN and/or URL; SMF is configured with the corresponding ULCL insertion policy with the detection as the trigger by pre-configuration or by AF traffic-influence procedure.

 Edge UPF is configured with pre-defined ULCL or obtains ULCL information from N4 massage, as well as N6 traffic profiles.